 How do you do that?

 In today’s guide, we give you four key factors to consider when buying solar panels.
-These key features for solar panels can help you decide on the best solar products for your specific installation.
+These key features for panels can help you decide on the best solar products for your specific installation.

 Here’s what you need.